even4void/aliquote/content/post/lost-found-2014.md

 5. (M5) strict invariance plus factor means are invariant
 6. (M6) strict invariance plus factor means & variances are invariant

-Configural invariance is usually assessed using M1, the idea being to check that the hypothetized factor structure holds in all groups.
-It is also used as a reference (or baseline) model against which other models wil be tested.
+Configural invariance is usually assessed using M1, the idea being to check that the hypothesized factor structure holds in all groups.
+It is also used as a reference (or baseline) model against which other models will be tested.
 Model M2 is the first step to demonstrate weak measurement invariance, that is M1 holds (i.e., factor loadings are as expected in all groups) but in addition loadings are equal in all subpopulations.
 We only allow item intercepts to differ between subgroups.
 Model M3 is used to test strong measurement invariance where in addition to loadings we impose that item intercepts are equal in all groups.
 A more constrained model, M4, also adds the constraint of equal errors of measurement.
 This model, and models M5-M6 are generally too strong, and hard to verify; after all, we only have one sample, and many researchers would be quite happy with demonstrating that strong measurement invariance is verified. [add reference]

-To get the dataset under Stata, we write
+To get the dataset under Stata, we write:

 ```stata
 . use http://www.stata-press.com/data/dsemus/multgrp_cfa.dta
 ```

-To create a standalone text file we will use the handy Stata progam [Stata2mplus](http://www.ats.ucla.edu/stat/stata/faq/stata2mplus.htm), which allows to convert Stata data file to Mplus input file.
+To create a standalone text file we will use the handy Stata program [Stata2mplus](http://www.ats.ucla.edu/stat/stata/faq/stata2mplus.htm), which allows to convert Stata data file to Mplus input file.
 This is easier than using Stata built-in converters since it will recode missing values, remove header, and select the correct field delimiter:

 ```stata
 . stata2mplus using multgrp_cfa